dynamsoft-docs/license-server-docs/about/terms.md

 * The same Handshake Code can be configured to contain permits from different License Items
 * The permit from a single License Item can be shared by multiple Handshake Codes

-By doing this, the license verification code in your application doesn't need to change, even if different permits are needed at a later date.
+By doing this, the code of your application doesn't need to change, even if different permits are needed at a later date.

 A few things to note

 * Quota consumption is counted against the License Item in use
-* Statistics are summarized per Handshake Code
+* Statistics are also summarized per Handshake Code

 ## Validation Field

-A Handshake Code is a string that is set in your code and it is important to secure it so that cannot be used by any other third parties.
-For that, the Handshake Code comes with a set of Validation Fields designed to offer better security of the Handshake Code.
+A Handshake Code is a string that is set in your code and it is important to secure it so that it cannot be used by any other parties.
+For that, the Handshake Code comes with a security setting called `Validation Field` .kk

 A Validation Field is a static characteristic of your application, meaning that once set, it cannot be changed.
 At present, the following three Validation Fields are supported